Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 25 September 2022.

 National Centre for Vocational Education Research

-DESE (Department of Education, Skills and Employment) 2019.
-Selected higher education statistics – 2018 student data.
+DESE (Department of Education, Skills and Employment) (2020a) Selected higher education statistics – 2019 student data: section 11 – equity groups [data set], DESE, Australian Government, AIHW analysis of DESE data, accessed 13 July 2021.

-NCVER (National Centre for Vocational Education Research) 2019.
-Australian vocational education and training statistics: VET student outcomes 2019: data slicer.
-Adelaide: NCVER.
+NCVER (National Centre for Vocational Education Research) (2021) Australian vocational education and training statistics: VET student outcomes 2020, AIHW analysis of DataBuilder data, accessed 11 November 2021.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.